Sesame Seed Weekend Bagels

 For 12 bagels you need

-plain flour, wheat or spelt type 630, 700g / 1.5 pounds
+plain flour, wheat or white spelt type 630, 700g / 1.5 pounds

-dry yeast 1 package for 500g / 1 pound of flour
+dry yeast 1 package (for 500g / 1 pound of flour)

-water, luke warm, 380ml / 13 ounces
+water, lukewarm, 380ml / 13 ounces

-sugar 2 tablespoons
+granulated sugar 2 tablespoons

-salt 1 1/2 level tablespoons
+salt 1 1/2 scant tablespoons

 sesame seeds, for sprinkling